 Language is used to communicate needs, wants.
 Ideas.
 Different groups have developed their own languages.
 Languages change and evolve over time.
 Humans use a wide range of languages, not all verbal.
 The Bubi people in Equatorial Guinea speak largely with hand gestures, similar to Sign Languages spoken by deaf communities.
 On La Gomera of the Canary Islands, whistled language is used.
 Certain animals use language too.
 Primates, whales, birds.
 Squid have been shown to use distinct words to identify objects, actions.
 Individual names.
 Chimpanzees even use syntax and grammar.
 As a case study, Washoe the chimpanzee was raised as a deaf human child.
 She learnt over 350 American Sign Language words and could combine them to form new words and sentences.
 In the wild, chimpanzees normally only use about 70 signs.
 Washoe often signed conversations with her toy dolls.
 One touching example, showing that she could associate abstract ideas like emotion to novel situations, was when her human instructor explained a long absence by signing “my baby died.”
 Washoe looked down for a while, then signed “cry” and touched her cheek.

 Humour is a staple of life for many people.
-Often difficult to define, there are many strains of humour, providing amusement and often resulting in laughter.
+Often difficult to define, there are many strains of humor, providing amusement and often resulting in laughter.
 The ridiculous, the unexpected.
 The juxtaposed can elicit such a feeling.
 Chimpanzees, like humans, are no stranger to laughter.
 They often tickle each other and give unmistakable laughs as a result.
-However, although humour often provokes laughter, laughter doesn't imply humour.
+However, although humor often provokes laughter, laughter doesn't imply humor.
 Even rats have been shown to be able to laugh.
-Nevertheless, chimpanzees too can find situations humourous.
+Nevertheless, chimpanzees too can find situations humorous.
 Several great apes in captivity have been observed to laugh at situations removed from themselves such as seeing a clumsy fellow ape embarrass itself.

 One of the defining characteristics of humans is the ability to use tools. we've created great cities, refined farming, secured the passing on of cultural knowledge through writing.
 Even gone to the moon.
 For many years, humans were defined as the only tool-using animal.
 We now know this isn't the case.
 All great apes, crows and ravens, dolphins, elephants.
 Even octopuses are verified tool users.
 Often this tool use is cultural, that's, the tools used and their manner of use will vary from one population to the next within a species.
 Chimpanzees use stones as hammers and anvils and fashion spears for hunting, gorillas will use walking sticks, ravens make their own toys, gulls will use bait to fish with, dolphins use shells to catch fish in and eat from, octopuses will use coconut shells as a shelter.
 Elephants make water vessels to drink from.